shwetachaudhari4/ML-AdaBoost/README.md

 # ML-AdaBoost
-Implementing AdaBoost Algorithm to boost performance of weak learners.
+Implementing AdaBoost Algorithm(to boost performance of weak learners) for predicting cancer.